Attribution LabelFrancÉducation à Unley High School

 Bilingual Education

 Bilingual education means different things to different people.
-For the department, ‘bilingual education’ is the use of two languages as the media for teaching and learning.
+For the Department, ‘bilingual education’ is the use of two languages as the media for teaching and learning.

 The FBBP supports both French background and additional language learners to develop a high level of proficiency in French and intercultural understanding.